Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

-We will need a $\W(k)\llbracket u_0\rrbracket$-linear map
+We will need a $\W(k)\llbracket u_0\rrbracket^{(1)}$-linear map

 as well as a Nygaard filtered version, which shifts the Nygaard filtration down by one.
-In \cite{KtheoryZpn} this is constructed for $\mathcal{E}=\O_{\Prism}$, which induces the general map using the Hopf algebroid interpretation of prismatic crystals as comodules over a Hopf algebroid.
-In \S 4.6 of \cite{KtheoryZpn} they view prismatic crystals as comodules over a Hopf algebroid $(\Gamma_0,\Gamma_1)$ corresponding to the truncated descent complex; the maps for Breuil-Kisin twists all come from a map $\Theta: \Gamma_1 \to \Gamma_0$ inducing the connection $\nabla_\theta$ on an arbitrary comodule over this Hopf algebroid.
-One may also construct $\nabla_{\mathcal{E}}$ as defined below this way (as they are really the same), but the formulation using the descent complex will be more convenient for us.
+In \cite{KtheoryZpn} this is constructed for $\mathcal{E}=\O_{\Prism}$, which induces the general map.
+It is helpful to understand this construction via the perspective of comodules over a Hopf algebroid, which we now explain.